 the queer black zine taking on hollywood

 A magazine that is by, for and featuring gay black men, is well-placed to address how the film industry could improve the lot of black actors, directors and moviegoers through greater opportunities, stories and roles.
-The Tenth Zine's latest thematic issue is centred around Hollywood, so in the run-up to the Oscars, and the controversies around the lack of representation of black acting talent, we spoke with the magazine's creators, Khary Septh, Kyle Banks and André Verdun Jones about the talent that is slaying in Hollywood (from Jussie Smollett to Viola Davis, Paris Barclay to Laverne Cox), the kids climbing their way to the top and about how the black community can truly benefit from its cultural value.
+The Tenth Zine's latest thematic issue is centerd around Hollywood, so in the run-up to the Oscars -- and the controversies around the lack of representation of black acting talent -- we spoke with the magazine's creators, Khary Septh, Kyle Banks and André Verdun Jones.
+Here, they sound off about the talent that is slaying in Hollywood (from Jussie Smollett to Viola Davis, Paris Barclay to Laverne Cox), the kids climbing their way to the top and how the black community can truly benefit from its cultural value.

 Why did you pick Hollywood as a theme for your new issue?

 We really wanted to free people from the Hollywood fetishism, but we also didn't want to misrepresent the place.
 We used Los Angeles as a metaphor for the most glittery articulation of the American Dream, and then investigated the black gay/queer dream/position/body in relationship to it.
 Volume #3 is about the contradictions of America and how she sells us this dream but how this dream is not really intended for kids who look like us.
-"Hollywood" is the place all young black gay kids want to go to see if they can make it, but there's a dark, pathological side to Hollywood, and after looking at it from every angle - from its gritty past of racial exclusion and violence to the glamour of the "men behind the muses" who are creating the images of the girls we live for like Rihanna, Twigs and Gaga - we pulled together an authentic epistemology of contemporary black/gay/queer LA through the eyes of its most dream-y and dream-ing inhabitants.
+'Hollywood' is the place all young black gay kids want to go to see if they can make it, but there's a dark, pathological side to Hollywood.
+After looking at it from every angle -- from its gritty past of racial exclusion and violence to the glamour of the 'men behind the muses' who are creating the images of the girls we live for like Rihanna, Twigs, and Gaga -- we pulled together an authentic epistemology of contemporary black/gay/queer LA through the eyes of its most dreamy and dreaming inhabitants.

 What was your take on the reality of Hollywood, compared to the fantasy?